CAPALETTE PUBLISHING

 - The story of the 'Toogood Clock' which graced the childhood home of John Lennon

-'The Old Inns, Taverns and Beer Houses of Woolton' is now SOLD OUT.
-Copies may be available from other online outlets.
+About 'The Old Inns, Taverns and Beer Houses of Woolton'

 220 pages of Woolton local history reveal the stories of 48 of Woolton's Georgian and Victorian licensed houses, where they stood and what became of them